clearlinux/clear-linux-documentation/source/clear-linux/reference/system-requirements.rst

 #######################################

 |CL-ATTR| can run on most modern hardware and is capable of running with
 modest hardware resources.
-Out of the box |CL| can run on a single CPU core, 1 GB RAM, and 2 GB of disk space.
+Out of the box, |CL| can run on a single CPU core, 1 GB RAM, and 2 GB of disk space.

 For use cases requiring minimal resources, |CL| :ref:`tooling <tooling>` can